Glossary of 2020s slang: I

-Term describing Generation Alpha children who spend most of their time consuming content via a phone or tablet screen.
+Term describing late Gen Z and Generation Alpha children who spend most of their time consuming content via a phone or tablet screen.
 The term was popularized in January 2021 after a 21-year-old TikToker criticized Millennial parents for allowing their children excessive screen time, saying, "I need everyone else in my generation to promise that we are not going to raise 'iPad children'. ...
 You've been shoving media and screens in these kids' faces since birth."
 He concludes: "Gen Z isn't allowed to raise iPad kids."
 The viral video garnered more than 525 million views on TikTok.